 Institution: Massachusetts General Hospital

 Grant Number: 1U01CA152926-01

-Abstract: The ultimate goal of the proposed research project is to advance our understanding of esophageal cancer and the impact of cancer control interventions in order to diminish the burden of this disease.
+Abstract: The ultimate goal of the proposed research project is to advance our understanding of esophageal cancer and the impact of cancer control interventions aimed at diminishing the burden of this disease.
 We will accomplish this goal through a collaborative and comparative modeling project.

 The goal of National Cancer Institute's (NCI) Cancer Intervention and Surveillance Modeling Network (CISNET), and a broader theme for our research proposal, is to bring together different simulation models, embracing differences in model structure to improve the overall understanding of a cancer's natural history and to improve model projections.
 Our application is in response to CISNET's recent expansion to include esophageal cancer as one of the targeted cancers within its network.

-As a new cancer group, we have the distinctive opportunity to perform groundbreaking analyses and to provide the crucial evidence synthesis that are urgently needed and novel.
-Our innovative collaboration will perform comparative modeling that focuses on, but is not limited to, determining the effectiveness of clinically relevant issues in esophageal cancer, multiscale modeling and incorporation of biomarkers, and the creation and dissemination of an interactive policy level decision tool.
+As a new cancer group, we have the distinct opportunity to perform analyses that provide much need data through evidence synthesis using a simulation modeling approach.
+Our innovative collaboration will perform comparative modeling that focuses on, but is not limited to, determining the effectiveness of clinically relevant issues in esophageal cancer, the incorporation of biomarkers, and the dissemination of data to inform cancer control policy.

 The investigators and the institutions assembled for this project have expertise in all facets of simulation disease modeling, clinical aspects of esophageal cancer, and a proven history of research and collaborations, providing assurance that the project's goals will be achieved in this productive environment.
 The research will address the overarching goals of increasing our understanding of the natural history of esophageal cancer and determining the impact and of potential cancer control interventions with the ultimate goal of ameliorating cancer mortality and morbidity.